In this example, we will learn how use different operators in Go with examples.

 false true y is greater than x

-The code example shows the logical and (&&) operator.
+The code example shows the logical and (&&) operators.
 It evaluates to true only if both operands are true.

 package main